New Zealand at the Commonwealth Games: Competitors

-Notable competitors for New Zealand include Greg Yelavich in sports shooting, who has won 12 medals at 6 games from 1986 to 2010.
-Rowan Brassey has also competed at 6 games, and has won 3 medals in lawn bowls.
+Greg Yelavich has won the most medals, with 12 medals in sports shooting at 6 Games from 1986 to 2010.
+Rowan Brassey also competed at 6 games, winning 3 medals in lawn bowls.
 Gary Anderson won 3 golds, 2 silvers and 3 bronze medals for New Zealand in cycling.

-Athlete Valerie Young has won the most gold medals (5) of any New Zealand competitor.
+Valerie Young has won the most gold medals, winning 5 in athletics.